 Proactive manager coverage: Our investment approach is to continually conduct due diligence as part of our monitoring of existing manager relationships and build relationships with new managers well in advance of their fundraising.
 Vetting managers in advance of their fundraising has enabled us to successfully position our clients for allocation where we desire.

 Forward‐looking analysis: Given that a historic track record is not a reliable indicator of future performance, key to our due diligence approach is to evaluate manager capabilities that have driven past returns and assess whether those capabilities are still present and relevant to continue to drive outperformance in the future.

 We advocate establishing flexible investment guidelines to allow for an opportunistic approach, rather than setting rigid targets.
 Setting rigid targets can result in forcing capital into sub‐asset classes, regardless of whether there are high quality managers in the market.
-In private equity, risk is managed by equal weighting time (vintage years) and individual commitments and constraining exposure to strategies, regions, funds and managers.
+In private markets, risk is managed by equal weighting time (vintage years) and individual commitments and constraining exposure to strategies, regions, funds and managers.
 We believe this approach to risk management appropriately balances an opportunistic investment approach focusing on the best possible funds with prudent portfolio diversification and risk management.